tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > An access link or inter-domain link by which a multi-domain TE tunnel enters or exits a given network domain.

-The TE tunnel has a number of attributes that are set directly under the tunnel.
-The 'encoding' and 'switching-type' nodes define the specific technology in which the tunnel operates.

 ~~~~~~~~~~~
      +--rw tunnels